iyashtykov/coach-extension/README.md

-## Text examples how to use coachbot api
+## Test examples how to use coachbot api
-Methods in index.js file